 Cooking salmon on the stovetop in a pan is one of the most common cooking methods.
-We love using the stovetop in our recipe for Blackened Salmon with Nectarine Hatch Chile Salad.
+We love using the stovetop in our recipe for Salmon with Cherries, Farro and Arugula.

 Here are some of our other pan-cooked favorites.
 Each is paired with a flavorful accompaniment, from vibrant beet and radish salad to spicy-sweet raspberry wasabi salad.

 Slow-cooking fish in the oven at a lower heat is a great way to ensure the fillet is tender and evenly cooked.
 Baking salmon is also a little more forgiving and allows you to cook a larger quantity of food without having to tend to it regularly, making it an ideal method for entertaining.
 Once you’ve mastered baking salmon, you can improvise with any of your favorite accompaniments.
 Don’t be afraid to get creative!

 In our new recipe for Oven-Poached Salmon Fillets with Watercress Mayo, we pair slow-cooked salmon with a watercress mayo.
 Its peppery spice and green color complement the fish beautifully.

 There are plenty of ways to enjoy baked salmon.
 Try it rubbed with brown sugar and chili powder for a sweet crust with a kick of heat.
 Or, try one of our bold and easy-to-make sauces.